-- 17. Although New Zealand achieved steady reductions in the number of deaths per capita on its roads between 1989 and 2013, the number of road deaths per capita has since risen. - 18.
+- Although New Zealand achieved steady reductions in the number of deaths per capita on its roads between 1989 and 2013, the number of road deaths per capita has since risen. - 18.
 In 2018, there were 377 road deaths on the road network.
 This was up from 253 in 2013.
 Thousands more were left with serious injuries.
 This harm has a permanent and profound impact on New Zealand communities, and is disproportionately borne by young people and their families.
-Road crashes are the single largest cause of death from injury in children and young people aged between four and 19, and the second largest cause of death from injury for the population as a whole (after suicide). - 19.
+Road crashes are the single largest cause of death from injury in children and young people over four, and the second largest cause of death from injury for the population as a whole (after suicide). - 19.
 The need for change is clear.
 New Zealand's road death rate is now 7.9 per 100,000 people, compared to leading jurisdictions with rates between 2 and 4 per 100,000.
-If New Zealand's road transport system was as safe as Norway's (a country with a similar length of road network and population to New Zealand), approximately 260 of the 377 people who were killed last year would still be alive.
-If we performed even as well as Australia, 150 people would still be alive. - 20.
-Road crashes impose a large social and economic cost on New Zealand.
-The Ministry of Transport's annual Social Cost of Road Crashes and Injuries report estimates that the total social cost of motor vehicle injury crashes in 2017 was \$4.8 billion, up by 15 percent on the previous year. - 21.
-Road crashes also have direct costs to the health and rehabilitation systems.
-In the 2017/18 financial year, ACC paid out \$547 million in motor vehicle related claims, approximately 60% of which went towards treatment and rehabilitation and the remainder on income compensation.
+If New Zealand's road transport system was as safe as Norway's (a country with a

+- similar road network and population to New Zealand), approximately 260 of the 377 people who were killed last year would still be alive.
+If we performed even as well as Australia, 150 people would still be alive. - Road crashes impose a large social and economic cost on New Zealand.
+The Ministry of Transport's annual Social Cost of Road Crashes and Injuries report estimates that the total social cost of motor vehicle injury crashes in 2017 was \$4.8 billion, up by 15 percent on the previous year. - Road crashes also have direct costs to the health and rehabilitation systems.
+In the 2017/18 financial year, ACC paid out \$547 million in motor vehicle related claims, including \$121 million in hospital, medical and ambulance costs, \$216 million in rehabilitation costs, and \$205 million in compensation costs.